criipto/docs-old/authentication/aspnetcore.md

 <a name="trigger"></a>
 ## Trigger Login and Logout in Your Application

-After the middelware for performing the authentication is wired up, the next step is to perform the actual authentication.
+After the middleware for performing the authentication is wired up, the next step is to perform the actual authentication.

 ### Protected resources trigger login